New Welfare Island (1978)

 In the appendix to Delirious New York, Rem Koolhaas’s retroactive manifesto for the island of Manhattan, the tacit logic of ‘Manhattanism’ is set free from its origins in the form of five architectural projects: The City of the Captive Globe, Hotel Sphinx, New Welfare Island, the Welfare Palace Hotel and the Floating Pool.
-Four of these projects are depicted in drawings now in the Drawing Matter collection, all of which differ from the versions printed in the origin publication.
-Click on each title to view the text alongside the DM drawing.
+Four of these projects are depicted in drawings now in the Drawing Matter collection, all of which differ from the versions printed in the original publication.

 Welfare (now Roosevelt) island is a long (about three kilometers), narrow (200 meters on average) island in the East River, more or less parallel to Manhattan.
 Originally the island was the site of hospitals and asylums – generally a storehouse for ‘undesirables’.